futurice/field-ops-guide/field-ops-guide.md

 Everyone - including project team and **all** the stakeholders in Client organization - knows why this project is done.
 If you ask anyone they will give you the same answer directly.

-Is this project done because of the legislation, or is Client trying to build new business, or what is the reason for doing the project?
+Is this project being done e.g. because of legislation, is the Client trying to build new business, or why exactly?

 **Why is this important?**